 Cost Share Requirements

-• 100% federal share can be provided if a project is located in a rural area, a historically disadvantaged community, or an area of persistent poverty.
+• An 80% federal share with a 20% non-federal match is required, unless a project is located in a rural area, a historically disadvantaged community, or an area of persistent poverty and the federal share may be raised above 80%.

 Application Cycle